fastred/EmojiTextView/README.md

 ## Future Improvements

 - Should the emoji replacement be enabled only when the emoji keyboard is selected?
-It probably requires use of the private API as `UITextInputMode` doesn't help here.
+It probably requires the use of the private API as `UITextInputMode` doesn't help here.
 - If there's more than one emoji match for a given word there should be an ability to choose which one we want to use.
 - **(EASY)** There should be an option to switch back from an emoji to the full word.
 Hint: add an attribute with the original word to the part of the string replaced by an emoji.